Try Microsoft Translator for free

 Test sample apps

-The following apps require subscription to the Microsoft Translator Text or Speech API.
+The following apps require subscription to Translator or the Translator Speech API.
 View how to sign up below.

 Translate as you speak and show the translations in a subtitle window displayed on your screen.
 This sample application shows the use of near real-time translation and transcription.
 The source code for this sample app is also available on GitHub.